hettel/CaseStudy_kMeans/README.md

 ### The Show Case Application

 The application offers a simple user interface.
 You can load a directory with jpg- and png-files.
-The contents of the directory are shown below on the UI.
+The content of the directory are shown as small preview images below on the UI.

-A selected image displayed on the left can be color reduced by using the k-means algorithm.
+A selected image is displayed on the left and can be color reduced by using the k-means algorithm.
 The value for k can be selected.
-After processing the main colors and the color reduced image are shown.
+After processing the found colors and the color reduced image are shown.
 The colored reduced image can be saved as an png-file.
+Note that the result of the k-means algorithm is not deterministic.

 <img src="images/ui.jpg" alt="drawing" width="600"/>